 The largest pain point for FBA sellers is that they are solely dependent on Amazon’s marketplace.
-The solution is to diversify their marketplace portfolio but sellers don’t know where to start.
+The solution is to diversify their ecommerce channels but sellers don’t know where to start.
 As a feature within FBA, Amazon offers Amazon multi-channel fulfillment, which provides the option to utilize Amazon’s shipping and fulfillment for any non-FBA orders.

 The answer seems simple right: utilize Amazon multi-channel fulfillment to fulfill orders for other channels.
 You can go through the steps of setting up your new sales channels by signing up for the account and creating the new listings however several key issues arise:

 How will you update real-time FBA inventory on the new sales channels?